alexbrodie/OrganizePhotos/README.md

 Lightroom such as: backup/archive, integrity checks, consolidation, and other OCD metadata organization.

+MD5 hashes are stored in a md5.txt file in the file's one line per file with the pattern:
+    filename: hash

 Metadata operations are powered by Image::ExifTool.

 ## add-md5